NecSorte/null-dev-infrastructure/README.md

 template_name = "ubuntu-2004-cloudinit-template"
 ```
 If you have a different storage location in your proxmox from "local-lvm", nano/vim into main.tf and change control & worker node storage.
+With larger servers, consider changing "virtio-scsi-pci" #default to "virtio-scsi-single".

 Plan and apply.
 In tests, it took ~11m to create a 5 node cluster (3 control + 2 worker), but of course this varies based on hardware.